clux/modul8/docs/api.md

 - ERROR will only give failed to resolve require messages in the client console via `console.error`.
 - WARN additionally gives recompile warnings from the server via `console.warn`.
 - INFO adds log messages from require for each call to give an overview of all requires used on the client via `console.log`.
-- DEBUG adds log messages from require before the require strings get absolutized via `console.debug`.
+- DEBUG adds log messages from require before the require strings get absolutized via `console.debug` and additionally reasons why we are recompiling on the server.

 ## Code Analysis